 There are a lot of good photo spots next to the waterfall, but be aware that the rocks are very slippery and any electronics you bring within 100 yards of the falls WILL get soaked.

 I’d recommend bringing a dry bag to keep your camera, drone, or other electronics safe between photo sessions here.

 Enjoy and be safe!

-On the way back from Tumpak Sewu, there’s a second waterfall in the same ravine that you can visit as a loop hike that takes you back to the parking area.
+On the way back from Tumpak Sewu, there’s a second waterfall in the same ravine called Goa Tetes, that you can visit on a loop hike that takes you back to the parking area.

 Walk down the ravine for about 5-10 minutes and you’ll see a nice waterfall with an orange rock wall.
 Keep going and you’ll hike past a series of caves and falls flowing down the rocks.